 Peptidoglycan is essentially a polymer that contains repeated glycan strands composed of Beta-(1,4) linkages between N-acetylglucosamine (NAG) and N-acetylmuramic acid (NAM) sugars that are covalently associated with NAM-peptides.
 Changes to this polymer configuration or thickness affect bacterial morphology and shape.

 - By modifying the number of cross-linkages in the peptidoglycan layer, the curvature of the bacterial cell shape can be controlled.
-Additionally, the process of peptidoglycan synthesis and processing also serves as an important checkpoint from where the bacterial cell assumes a particular shape.
-Processing of peptidoglycan polymer usually accounts for the rod-shaped bacilli like shape.
+The peptidoglycan synthesis process also serves as an important checkpoint from where the bacterial cell assumes a particular shape.
+Processing of peptidoglycan polymer usually accounts for the rod-shaped bacilli-like shape.

 - Genetic changes in proteins that form the peptidoglycan layer also leads to changes in shape and morphology of the bacterial cell.
-One such example is that of the spiral bacteria Caulobacter crescentus.
-This bacterium is curved and not helical, due to a mutation present in the crescentin protein that is involved in peptidoglycan structure formation.
+One example is the spiral bacteria Caulobacter crescentus.
+This bacterium is curved and not helical due to a mutation in the crescentin protein involved in peptidoglycan structure formation.

-- Also, some bacteria can change their morphology under environmental conditions or stress or during the process of pathogenicity.
+- Also, some bacteria can change their morphology under environmental conditions, stress, or during the pathogenicity process.
 Therefore, shape and morphological traits are thought to be a selective factor in evolution.
 Bacterial shape, thus, is an important factor that decides not only the phenotypical features of the species but also its pathogenicity.

-As we probe more into bacterial morphology and adaptations, can we one day be able to correlate other important factors such as antibiotic resistance?
+As we probe more into bacterial morphology and adaptations, can we one day correlate other important factors such as antibiotic resistance?

-One of the current issues at hand is the rapid development of antibiotic resistance towards some of the deadly strains of bacteria.
+One of the current issues at hand is the rapid development of antibiotic resistance toward some deadly strains of bacteria.

-Perhaps, a dig into this subject, could open new insights and provide evidence of a relationship between bacterial shape and drug resistance.
+A dig into this subject could open new insights and provide evidence of a relationship between bacterial shape and drug resistance.